nrkno/sofie-core/.github/ISSUE_TEMPLATE/OTHER.md

 ---
 name: Other Issue
-about: Use this for other issues
+description: Use this for other issues
 title: ""
 labels: ""
 assignees: ''